MariaCharaKarypidou/ClimateToolbox/src/Kinematics/RelativeVorticity.md

 ## Theory

-Theory is taken from the book "<a href="https://www.amazon.com/Introduction-Dynamic-Meteorology-International-Geophysics/dp/0123848660"> An Introduction to Dynamic Meteorology" </a> by James R. Holton and Gregory J. Hakim.
+Theory is taken from the book "<a href="https://www.amazon.com/Introduction-Dynamic-Meteorology-International-Geophysics/dp/0123848660"> "An Introduction to Dynamic Meteorology" </a> by James R. Holton and Gregory J. Hakim.

 The partial derivatives are then subtracted using the formula: <img src="https://render.githubusercontent.com/render/math?math=\LARGE \frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}">.